ze/start/README.md

 * To change column information:
   * Right click column header to change name or delete column.
   * Right click row to change protocol/url/name or delete entry.
+* Right click the page to import or export a config.